alam-ora/oracle-pgx/provision-environment/content_rm.md

 	* Optionally, enter a **Description**.

 	* From the **Create in Compartment** drop-down, select the **Compartment** where you want to create the stack.
+		> You may choose the same compartment as the lab environment for the Stack.

 	* Select the **Terraform Version** as **0.12**.
 		>**IMPORTANT:** The scripts require Terraform 0.12.
 Ensure you select the correct version as Terraform is not backwards compatible.